Login to bookmark this video

 The APP_ENV Variable

-In the root of our project, we have a .env file:
+In the .env file (located at the root of our project directory), we have some environment variables.

 20 lines | .env